2024 South Dakota Amendment G

 South Dakota Amendment G was a proposed constitutional amendment that appeared on the ballot on November 5, 2024.
 If passed, the amendment would have established a right to abortion in the Constitution of South Dakota up until approximately the beginning of the third trimester (Note: Amendment G's text is not explicitly clear on when abortion would be prohibited.
 The South Dakota Attorney General's opinion suggested it would require judicial review.) of pregnancy.
-The amendment failed to pass, making it the second referendum about abortion since Dobbs to come out as anti-abortion and preserve the state's ban.
+The amendment failed to pass, making it the second referendum about abortion since Dobbs v.
+Jackson Women's Health Organization to come out as anti-abortion and preserve the state's ban.

 Text

 That Article VI of the Constitution of the State of South Dakota be amended by adding a NEW SECTION:

 Before the end of the first trimester, the State may not regulate a pregnant woman's abortion decision and its effectuation, which must be left to the judgment of the pregnant woman.

 After the end of the first trimester and until the end of the second trimester, the State may regulate the pregnant woman's abortion decision and its effectuation only in ways that are reasonably related to the physical health of the pregnant woman.

 After the end of the second trimester, the State may regulate or prohibit abortion, except when abortion is necessary, in the medical judgment of the woman's physician, to preserve the life and health of the pregnant woman.